 If you’re just beginning your CBD journey, we suggest starting with a CBD oil tincture, because it’ll give you the full CBD experience.
 (To take it, place a dropper of oil underneath your tongue, and hold it for at least a few minutes before swallowing.)
-If you have specific pain, such as tension headaches, muscle soreness or joint inflammation, pair the tincture with a topical product like a potent CBD Muscle and Joint Rub to the affected area.
+To help relieve issues associated with normal daily exercise and activity, pair the tincture with a topical product like a potent CBD Muscle and Joint Rub to the affected area.

 What dosage of CBD should I take?